cle5eland/azure-iot-central-wfh/README.md

 1. From your shell, run `az login`, and follow the prompts to login with your MSDN Account (Not your microsoft account).
 1. Clone this repo
 1. Open Powershell and navigate to the `local` directory under this project.
 1. Run `./provisionVM.ps1`.
+1. The subscription name defaults to `Visual Studio Enterprise Subscription`.
+If your subscription name is different than that (for example, mine is `Visual Studio Enterprise`), enter that here.
-The location defaults to West US, but feel free to change it to something closer to you (the list of valid location values will be listed for your convenience).
+1. The location defaults to West US, but feel free to change it to something closer to you (the list of valid location values will be listed for your convenience).
 This will provision your machine and generate all the scripts you'll need to use on the day-to-day in the `local/user` directory.

 ### Set up your VM to run IoT Central